abhinavc3/DP-Ranking/README.md

 # DP-Ranking

-Code to reproduce simulation results, figures, and real data analysis results from the paper "Optimal Differentially Private Ranking from Pairwise Comparisons" by T. Tony Cai, Abhinav Chakraborty, and Yichen Wang.
+Code to reproduce simulation results, figures, and real data analysis results from the paper "Optimal Differentially Private Ranking from Pairwise Comparisons"

 Description of File in the Edge-DP folder
 ---